General Electric Company: World Wars and post-WWII (1914–60)

 The outbreak of the First World War transformed GEC into a major player in the electrical industry.
 The company was heavily involved in the war effort, supplying products such as radios, signal lamps, and the arc-lamp carbons used in searchlights.

 During the interwar period, GEC expanded to become a global corporation and national institution.
 The takeover of Fraser and Chalmers in 1918 took GEC into heavy engineering and bolstered their claim to supply 'everything electrical'.
 In the same year, the maker of electricity meters, Chamberlain and Hookham, was also acquired by GEC.

 In 1919, GEC merged its radio valve manufacturing interests with those of the Marconi Company to form the Marconi-Osram Valve Company.

+Magnet House, the company's 1920 headquarters at 45 Kingsway, designed by R. Frank Atkinson.
+It was demolished in 1964 to make way for Space House.

 In the 1920s, the company was heavily involved in the creation of the UK-wide National Grid.
 The opening of a new purpose-built company headquarters (Magnet House) in Kingsway, London in 1921, and the pioneering industrial research laboratories at Wembley in 1923 (later named the Hirst Research Centre) were symbolic of the continuing expansion of both GEC and the electrical industry.

 By 1927, GEC had acquired the Express Lift Company of Westminster.
 In 1930 another lift manufacturer – Smith, Major and Stevens – was merged into Express Lifts and production was moved to their Northampton factory, where a disused lift testing tower still stands.

 During the Second World War, GEC was a major manufacturer of electrical and engineering products for the British armed forces.
-Significant contributions to the war effort included the development in 1940 of the cavity magnetron for radar, by the scientists John Randall and Harry Boot at the University of Birmingham, as well as advances in communications technology and the ongoing mass production of valves, lamps and lighting equipment.
+Significant contributions to the war effort included the development in 1940 of the cavity magnetron, the concept of which was established by Randall and Boot working at Birmingham University.
+Specifically, GEC engineers were able to dramatically increase the power output, reaching in excess of 100 kW by 1941 and close to one megawatt by 1943.
+These high power pulses, generated from a relatively compact device and transmitted from an antenna only centimeters long, substantially reduced the size of practical radar systems by orders of magnitude, permitting their installation in fighter aircraft.
+More generally, GEC also made advances in communications technology and the ongoing mass production of valves, lamps and lighting equipment.

 The post-war years saw slower expansion.
 After the death of Hugo Hirst in 1943, his son-in-law Leslie Gamage (elder son of the founder of Gamages), along with Harry Railing, took over as joint managing directors.
 Despite the huge demand for electrical consumer goods, and large investments in heavy engineering and nuclear power, profits began to fall in the face of competition and internal disorganisation.